mjhea0/meteor-in-action/readme.md

 Congrats!
 You just wrote your first test!

-> If you have not initilizaed a Git repo yet, go ahead and do this now.
+> If you have not initialized a Git repo yet, go ahead and do this now.
 Then commit the code.

-## Users can see all submmitted answers
+## Users can see all submitted answers

 #### 1. Client JS